-If our previous post, featuring 5 vacation destinations to celebrate a family Christmas, hasn’t gotten you to book a flight yet, here’s the second part of the list – which surely won’t leave you indifferent!
+If our previous post, featuring five vacation destinations to celebrate a family Christmas, hasn’t got you to book a flight yet, here’s the second part of the list – which surely won’t leave you indifferent!

 6. Strasbourg, France

 This Danish capital has Christmas Spirit written all over!
-Whether it’s an excessive display of Christmas lights, adding color to the already colorful streets, beautiful compact holiday markets, public ice skating rinks or to die for in-city gardens, this beautiful city is sure to get even the grumpiest holiday loather into the holiday spirit.
+Whether it’s an excessive display of Christmas lights, adding colour to the already colourful streets, beautiful compact holiday markets, public ice skating rinks or to die for in-city gardens, this beautiful city is sure to get even the grumpiest holiday loather into the holiday spirit.

 Tivoli Gardens, located at the heart of the city, are a must in the holiday season.
 They offer the cutest display of wooden houses, snow-covered trees (decorated with more than 70,000 Christmas baubles!), a beautiful Christmas market and an over-the-top Christmas parade, making for an unforgettable Nordic Christmas.

-And of course, no visit to Denmark without visiting the Lego store – a mini Legoland, all dressed up for christmas time.
-The store also has an activity section, where children and grown ups can unleash their creative selves, using the famous Lego and Duplo bricks.
+And of course, no visit to Denmark is complete without visiting the Lego store – a mini Legoland, all dressed up for Christmas time.
+The store also has an activity section, where children and grown-ups can unleash their creative selves using the famous Lego and Duplo bricks.
 We recommend an early morning visit to avoid the mid-day crowds.

 8. Cape Town

-Mid December also markes the kickoff for the traditional Christmas markets.
+Mid-December also marks the kick-off for the traditional Christmas markets.
 Whether it is the pop-up Fab Ideas Christmas Market in Kommetjie, the Lourensford Christmas Market or the Pinelands Craft and Gift Fair, which runs until December 22nd, there is definitely no shortage of shopping opportunities in this great city.

 9. Kaikoura, New Zealand

-Maori Leap Cave in Kaikoura with its stalactites and stalagmites, is a stunner.
+Maori Leap Cave in Kaikoura with its stalactites and stalagmites is a stunner.
 The cave that was discovered during the 1950s and has been a huge tourist attraction ever since, was naturally formed by the sea waves.
-You can easily find a tour that will take you into the depth of this natural wonder that will have you and your kids feel like young Indiana Joneses.
+You can easily find a tour that will take you into the depth of this natural wonder that will have you and your kids feel like young Indiana Jones’s.

-Sepilok Orangutan Center is a rehabilitation centre which trains orphaned or rescued orangutans how to survive in the wild.
-A visit to the center incluses visiting the feeding area, where you will watch the orangutans come down from the trees for a free meal.
-The center is also home to numerous baby orangutan, born in the wild to rehabilitated mothers.
-The Center’s successful program has made it a worldly renowned center for the study of orangutan biology and behavior.
+Sepilok Orangutan Centre is a rehabilitation centre which trains orphaned or rescued orangutans how to survive in the wild.
+A visit to the centre includes visiting the feeding area, where you will watch the orangutans come down from the trees for a free meal.
+The centre is also home to numerous baby orangutan, born in the wild to rehabilitated mothers.
+The Canter’s successful program has made it a worldly renowned centre for the study of orangutan biology and behaviour.
 A walk through the wild untouched jungle and the opportunity to view semi-wild orangutans, will make this visit a once in a lifetime experience.

 A Borneo Christmas Getaway is an opportunity to have a completely different holiday, it will surely be a holiday you and your family will never forget!

 Happy Holidays!
-We’d love to hear where were your unforgettable Xmas vacations.
+We’d love to hear where your unforgettable Xmas vacations were.
 Visit us on our Facebook page to share your photos and stories.